Lailee Bakhtiar: Early life and family

+Education

-Bakhtiar obtained a Bachelor of Arts in French from the University of North Carolina at Chapel Hill in 1973 and also a Master in Arts in Teaching French, MAT, from Notre Dame de Namur University, Belmont, California, in 1979.
+Bakhtiar received a Bachelor of Arts degree in 1973 in French from the University of North Carolina at Chapel Hill, and a Master in Arts degree in 1979 in French from the Notre Dame de Namur University in Belmont, California.
+She was a cheerleader in college.

+Upon graduation from UNC in Chapel Hill, North Carolina, Bakhtiar moved to New York City, where she was a flight attendant for Pan American Airlines in 1973.
+She also worked as a fashion model in her 20s.

 Her novels Harem Letters and sequel They Shake the Desert Sands were inspired by her study of Montesquieu's Persian Letters.
 She matriculated in courses on journalism, short story writing, and creative writing under Dr. Jim Bell of College of San Mateo, R. B. Sweet of San Jose State University, and courses offered by the local conferences.
 She was on the board of the local Peninsula Press Club and the Burlingame Library Foundation.

 In Annapolis, she obtained certification in Year 1 & Year 2 in the C. S. Lewis Fellows Program.
 She was inspired in her faith.
 Her previous study of Blaise Pascal and Victor Hugo continued.

 Career

 Noted for her poetry: "Severn Sky Sonnets & Poems" 2024, City Dock Poetry (2014), Chai (1998), and Mending Nations (2000), she was one of the participants in the Los Angeles Times Festival of Books, August 1999; The San Francisco Bay Area Book Festival, November 1998; and The National Press Club 21st Annual Book Fair, Washington, D.C., November 1998.
 Her nonfiction book Afghanistan's Blue Treasure Lapis Lazuli (2011) has an introduction by Dr. Pierre Bariand former curator of the Pierre and Marie Curie Museum at the Sorbonne.